In an upset, 'Green Book' wins best picture at Oscars

 Adam McKay's Dick Cheney biopic "Vice" won makeup and hairstyling for its extensive physical transformations.
 The category was one of the four that the academy initially planned to present during a commercial break and as its winners — Greg Cannom, Kate Biscoe and Patricia Dehaney — dragged on in a litany of thank-yous, they were the first to have their microphone cut off.

-Associated Press writers Kristin M. Hall and Lindsey Bahr contributed to this report.
+Associated Press writers Kristin M. Hall, Andrew Dalton and Lindsey Bahr contributed to this report.